 The interaction of a photon with a pair of oppositely charged particles — such as an electron and its corresponding “hole” — produces a quasiparticle called a plasmon, or a plasmon-polariton, which is a kind of oscillation that takes place in an exotic material such as the two-dimensional layered devices used in this research.
 Such materials “support electromagnetic oscillations on its surface, really tightly confined” within the material, Rivera says.
 This process effectively shrinks the wavelengths of light by orders of magnitude, he says, bringing it down “almost to the atomic scale.”

 Because of that shrinkage, the light can then be absorbed by the semiconductor, or emitted by it, he says.
-In the graphene-based material, these properties can actually be controlled directly by simply varying a voltage applied to the graphene layer.
+In the graphene-based material, these properties can actually be controlled directly by simply varying the voltage applied to the graphene layer.
 In that way, “we can totally control the properties of the light, not just measure it,” Kurman says.

 Although the work is still at an early and theoretical stage, the researchers say that in principle this approach could lead to new kinds of solar cells capable of absorbing a wider range of light wavelengths, which would make the devices more efficient at converting sunlight to electricity.
 It could also lead to light-producing devices, such as lasers and LEDs, that could be tuned electronically to produce a wide range of colors.
 “This has a measure of tunability that’s beyond what is currently available,” Kaminer says.